ibuddieat/zk_libcod/doc/added_dvars.md

   * `g_spectateBots`
     * Type: Boolean
     * Default: True
     * Effect: Toggle the ability to spectate bots.
+Alternatively or in addition, the `setAllowSpectators` script method can be used on a per-player basis.
   * `g_triggerMode`
     * Type: Integer
     * Default: 1